All Episodes

 Okay, that was put in place.

-Now, fast forward till now, those same things that are put in place for those people back in those generations that are still in place, they're not excluding people from uh getting to places that's what they're they're still trying to keep those doors open so that those black people that were coming through that door can still get in.
+Now, fast forward till now, those same things that were put in place for those people back in those generations that are still in place, they're not excluding people from getting to places.

-If a black person has lower SATs, right, and lower GPA, should he get in over an Asian or a white person?
+If a black person has lower SATs, right, and lower GPA, should he get in over an Asian or white person?

 Let me ask you.

-That's not that it is happening, and I'm telling you, but desert pets, I'm telling you, the majority of what's happening.
+I'm telling you, that's the majority of what's happening.

 It is happening.

-DEI has been more beneficial.
+First of all, DEI has been more beneficial.

 DEI and affirmative action have benefited white people vastly more so than black people.

-All you gotta do is look at the all you gotta do is look at the business ownership or what have you, and you notice that as long as that white female happens to be 51%, then she qualifies as a minority and a double minority because she's white, she's among the minority and business ownership and she happens to be a female, right?
+All you got to do is look at the, all you got to do is look at the business ownership of what have you, and you notice that as long as that white female happens to be 51%, then she qualifies as a minority and a double minority because she's white.

 So when we talk about that, we need to really deal with the real problem.

-Now we do have intractable problems that are not going to be solved in one conversation.
+We do have intractable problems that are not going to be solved in one conversation.

 I can tell you exactly what it was.